Error response from daemon: dial unix

 - Inability to contact the StorageOS discovery service (when using a cluster token)

-Refer to the container install
+Refer to the container install instructions, or run

 docker logs storageos for more debug output.